ibm-cloud-docs/discovery-data/collection-types.md

 ### Notes
 {: #connectnotes}

-Use this option to crawl Notes version 9.0.1.
+Use this option to crawl an HCL Notes (formerly Lotus Notes) database version 9.0.1.
 Only documents that {{site.data.keyword.discoveryshort}} supports are crawled; all others are ignored.
 {: shortdesc}

 The Notes data source only supports the Domino Internet Inter-ORB Protocol (DIIOP) protocol.
 To crawl documents, including ACLs, you must have server, database, and document access on the Domino server, but at minimum, you must have `Reader` access.
 For group extractions for the internal Domino LDAP, you must have `Reader` access of the `names.nsf` directory database, and for group extractions for the external LDAP, you must have the credential for the LDAP server.
 You can define Notes users both in the internal Domino directory and in the external LDAP.
 However, {{site.data.keyword.discoveryshort}} only supports users in the internal Domino directory as crawl users; it does not support users in the external LDAP as crawl users.